Ethics

 My packaging is recyclable, with the exception of cotton pouches which are designed to be reused.
 Postcards, order cards and business cards are made from recycled paper.

-I’d like all my pieces to be enjoyed and worn - so please get in touch if you require a service, polish or repair on something.
-You can also refer to the aftercare page for advice on looking after your jewellery to ensure they are taken care of properly.
+I'd like my jewellery to be worn and enjoyed for years to come, so please get in touch if you'd ever like a piece serviced, polished or repaired.
+You can also visit the aftercare page for advice on caring for your jewellery.